symbol/product/bridge/README.md

 2. `wrapped`: Conversion rate is fixed at 1:1 (One wrapped network token equals one native network token).
 3. `native`: Conversion is determined dynamically using exchange rates from an **online price provider**.

-For wrap mode, conversion rates between native tokens on both chains are fetched from the price oracle to calculate fee deductions.
+In wrapped mode, conversion rates between native tokens on both chains are fetched from the price oracle to calculate fee deductions.

 ### Check Finalized Transactions